-Teaching in Egypt would mean living cheek by jowl with a slice of history in a land of enchanting charm.
+Teaching in Egypt situated in the north east of Africa would mean living cheek by jowl with a slice of history in a land of enchanting charm.
 That surely is an irresistible thought!
 Imagine taking a cruise down the Nile on a weekend, before you drop in to say hello to the inscrutable Sphinx.
 Or simply sit in a busy Cairo cafe, sipping some marvellous Egyptian coffee and watching the city bustle by.
 Living and working in Egypt will provide you with experiences that perhaps no other country can.

 A teaching assignment in Egypt would require you to be a licensed teacher with at least two years of work experience.
 Native English speakers are preferred for teaching the language.

 The best-paying jobs are to be found in international schools and the maximum opportunities are in cities like Cairo and Alexandria.
 If you would like to further explore the possibility of teaching in Egypt, do click on our section here.

 Morocco, located in the Maghreb region of North Africa , with its brisk pace of development is a growing market for licenced teachers in all streams/subjects.
 French is the second language here.
 However, with growth and a fast-moving economy, the demand for English language skills is on the rise.
 There are plenty of opportunities for English teachers in international schools and private language institutes.
 Private tutoring does not pay as well, but, it will allow you to earn enough to sustain yourself while exploring the country.
 Most schools in Morocco require an undergraduate degree.
 Experience is not essential.
 English teachers will need TEFL certification to apply for a job.
 Preference is given to native English speakers.